Object Oriented Programming in Python |Episode #13|

 init() Constructor – It is a special method that is first run as soon as the object is created. init() method is also known as Constructor.

 It takes self argument and can also take further arguments.
 For ex:

 Here we make a Class employee then make the constructor by using init and passing three arguments: self, name and company, and then further making attributes self.name, self.company.
 Then we make another method called getinfo() which prints the employee info.
 Then we instantiate the object e but this time we pass the arguments “Kevin” and “Google” at instantiation as we have use constructor which run at the time object is created.
 Then we call the get info function.

 So, that’s it for today.
-Today we cover a hell of a lot of topics, let’s revise them what we learned today.
+Today we cover a hell of a lot of topics, let’s revise what we learned today.
 First, we saw Object Oriented Programming basics like class and objects.
 Then we see class and object attributes.
-Then we saw self parameter followed by the static method and at last, the init constructor.
+Then we saw the self parameter followed by the static method and at last, the init constructor.
 The OOPs concepts are really very helpful in making real-world applications.
 So, practice is a must.
-On that note, this is professor void, signing off, I will meet you in next one, if you want to see more on Object-Oriented Programming, CLICK HERE.
+On that note, this is Dolores Haze, signing off, I will meet you in the next one, if you want to see more on Object-Oriented Programming, CLICK HERE.
 Till then “Happy Coding” and Bye.